arkency/posts/posts/2022-11-15-how-we-got-struck-by-5-year-old-implementation.md

 publish: false
 ---

-# How we got struck by 5 year old implementation
+# How we got struck by 5–year–old implementation

 Recently we discovered that we were wrong on computing lock key for acquiring advisory locks.
 It was already covered as an update to [article about building read models](https://blog.arkency.com/how-to-build-a-read-model-with-rails-event-store-projection/#we_were_wrong_on_computing_lock_key), but we thought that telling the whole story behind the issue could be interesting for you.